Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple Watch is a stellar smartwatch, seamlessly melding style with functionality.
-While the Series 7 recently launched with faster-charging capabilities, one mark against the entire series remains the weak battery life.
+While the newer models feature faster charging capabilities, one mark against the entire series remains the weak battery life.
 Apple claims that the watches should go for 18 hours between charges, but what should you do if your Apple Watch drains its battery too fast?
 We’ve got some answers below.

 There could be multiple reasons why your Apple Watch is dying so fast.
 If it's an older model, it may be due to the age of its components.
-Newer models, like the Series 7, could have a pairing or software update issue.
-Thankfully, you can potentially extend your Apple Watch's battery life by adjusting your settings.
+Newer models could have a pairing or software update issue.
+Adjusting your settings can extend your Apple Watch's battery life.

 JUMP TO KEY SECTIONS

 Why is my Apple Watch dying so quickly?

 The Apple Watch is by no means the longest-lasting smartwatch, but if it drains within hours, bigger problems are at play.
 There’s no single answer to this, but these problems are usually simple.